streetwriters/notesnook/docs/importing/plain-text.md

 label: Plain text files
 order: 900
 ---
-# How to import plain text files
+# How to import notes from plain text files

 To import plain text files to notesnook go to Notesnook Importer on your PC/Laptop.